M.C. and Others v Italy: Applicant's situation

-During the case, the health of several of the applicants suffered serious deterioration due to the viruses with which they were infected.
-The infection with contaminated blood and blood products had led to some suffering liver cirrhosis, liver cancer, or a combination of several pathologies, in some, both AIDS and hepatitis.
+During the case, the health of several of the applicants deteriorated due to the viruses with which they were infected.
+The infection with contaminated blood and blood products had led to some developing liver cirrhosis, liver cancer, or a combination of several pathologies, in some, both AIDS and hepatitis.
 In some cases, this was often accompanied by the underlying condition of haemophilia.
-One applicant suffered from a nervous breakdown leading to several suicide attempts.
+One applicant had a nervous breakdown leading to several suicide attempts.

-From the point the case application had been communicated to the Italian government, six applicants unfortunately died.
+From the point the case application had been communicated to the Italian government, six applicants died.
 Their heirs were then established in the Court proceedings.

 The applicants provided medical certificates and expert medical reports showing the reduced life expectancy of people infected with the hepatitis virus and HIV.
 The expert evidence made out a strict link between the applicant's prognosis of survival and the beneficial effect of the compensation allowances in question.

-The Court considered that they were obligated to take the pathologies of the applicants into account.
-In particular, how during the proceedings, six of them had died.
+The Court considered that they were obligated to take the pathologies of the applicants into account, particularly how during the proceedings, six of them had died.
 The judges also attached particular importance to the fact that the annual reassessment (the IIS) represented more than 90% of the total amount of the compensation paid to the applicants.

 Relevant law

-Under Law No. 210/1992, the applicants had already received compensation from the Italian Ministry of Health for the permanent damage they suffered as a result of their contamination.
+Under Law No. 210/1992, the applicants had already received compensation from the Italian Ministry of Health for the permanent damage they sustained as a result of their contamination.

-Law No. 210/1992 stated that additional compensation, ″indennizzo ulteriore″, is to be granted to persons who have suffered damage as a result of compulsory vaccinations and that this additional compensation should be subject to an annual reassessment based on the rate of inflation.
-Since February 1992, the entitlement under Law No. 210/1992 to compensation from the state for anyone who had suffered permanent injury from compulsory vaccinations had been extended to those who had been infected with HIV as a result of blood products and/or those who had suffered irreversible damage due to post-transfusion hepatitis.
-The court was unable to identify any disparity in treatment between those who had been affected by post-transfusion hepatitis and those who had suffered permanent damage as a result of compulsory vaccinations.
+Law No. 210/1992 stated that additional compensation, "indennizzo ulteriore", is to be granted to persons who have suffered damage as a result of compulsory vaccinations and that this additional compensation should be subject to an annual reassessment based on the rate of inflation.
+Since February 1992, the entitlement under Law No. 210/1992 to compensation from the state for anyone who had been left with permanent injury from compulsory vaccinations had been extended to those who had been infected with HIV as a result of blood products and/or those with irreversible damage due to post-transfusion hepatitis.
+The court was unable to identify any disparity in treatment between those who had been affected by post-transfusion hepatitis and those who had sustained permanent damage as a result of compulsory vaccinations.

 The applicant's arguments relied on various articles and protocols of the European Convention on Human Rights as follows: Article 6 section 1, Article 13, Article 14, Article 1 of Protocol No. 1 and Article 1 of Protocol No. 12.